jdc20181/BeffsBrowser/README.md

 # Announcments

+**Archives will be discontinued for old versions**

+All older versions than a set interval will be removed.
+This come as Codeplex one of the first hosting places for this project is shutting down.
+While they are going into a read only basis, that is not withstanding the test of time of the open source inititive.
+So to uphold my respects to and being a member of the open source community archives from Codeplex will be removed perminantly.
+These are unstable and useless anyhow.
+You will not see any change or reflection of archives here on the github site or future archives.

 **Good news!**

 Good news is I finally found a new web engine to power BeffsBrowser, so by Version 2.5 Expect the change to take shape.
 I have a lot of work ahead to make this change.